MetOffice/CSET/docs/source/reference/cli.rst

 cset bake
 ~~~~~~~~~

+..
+TODO: Rewrite this sections to bring it up to date.

 Used to run a recipe on some data.
 The recipe, input file, and a path to an
 output file must be provided.
 Additional help is available with the ``--help``
 option.
 The recipe format is described on the :doc:`/usage/operator-recipes` page.
 If